Canon 1100D vs Fujifilm X-T100

 It is notable that the X-T100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1100D does not offer wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1100D and the Fujifilm X-T100?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1100D: